Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Additional numerical experiments

-\section{Experiments involving two-sided composite null hypotheses}
+\subsection{Experiments involving two-sided composite null hypotheses}

 Here we assess the numerical performance of HAMT for two-sided composite null hypotheses.
-We evaluate the following three competing testing procedures from Section \ref{sec:sims_onesided}: AdaPTGMM, DECONV and OR.
-Additionally, we consider the testing procedure NPMLE that relies on the deconvolution estimate obtained from nonparametric maximum likelihood estimation to construct the Lfdr statistic.
-Note that for both DECONV and NPMLE, the underlying deconvolution estimator ignores the dependence between $\mu_i$ and $\sigma_i$.
-We fix $m=10^4$, $\alpha=0.1$ and evaluate the aforementioned five methods across three simulation settings.
+We evaluate the following six competing testing procedures from Section \ref{sec:sims_onesided}: AdaPTGMM, DECONV, ASH, ASH 1, NPMLE B and OR.
+We drop GS1 and GS2 from our comparisons since these methods were developed only for testing one sided composite null hypotheses.
+Additionally, we do not report the performance of BH, CAMT and IHW as these $p-$value methods exhibited substantially lower power in all our experiments involving two-sided composite nulls.